-Discover Joshua Tree National Park, CA
+Discover the best RV rental in Joshua Tree National Park, CA!

 Joshua Tree National Park is an outdoor oasis which sprawls across the Mojave and Colorado Deserts.
 Many people visiting Los Angeles take a few days to camp in an RV at Joshua Tree National Park.
 The park’s unique rock formations rise out of a bleak desert landscape, providing a spectacular backdrop for awe-inspiring sunsets.
 Several small towns are dotted along the edge of Joshua Tree National Park where campers can easily find modern conveniences.
 Stop in and visit Yucca Valley, located on the northern edge of the park, if you need to restock on supplies.

 Book an RV in San Bernardino County to explore the park and get an up-close look at the unique, twisted Joshua trees that grow here.
 Wildlife watching opportunities abound for visitors enjoying a little RV camping at Joshua Tree National Park.
 Hikers can trek dozens of trails that wind through the park and rest at the Keys View lookout for amazing views of Coachella Valley, Mount San Jacinto, and Mount Gorgonio.
 You can even explore some of the gold mine ruins that are still visible today after decades of neglect.
 Don’t forget to visit the Keys Ranch for a guided tour.
 No matter what you choose to do, plan on spending some time communing with nature at Joshua Tree National Park.